 I started teaching myself to play the piano a couple of weeks ago.
 My husband bought me a beautiful keyboard for Christmas and I have been playing it diligently almost every day.
 It is delightful and difficult – the learning curve is steep!
 And as with any learning endeavor, it is taking some serious time to settle in and gain confidence.

-Our early days and months (and if, I am being accurate, years) of homeschooling we full of the fits and starts of early learning.
+Our early days and months (and if, I am being accurate years) of homeschooling were full of the fits and starts of early learning.
 Routines came slowly.
 Turns out diligence has a learning curve, too.
-It took a long time to settle in to our homeschool.
+It took a long time to settle into our homeschool.

 I have written about it before, but I have never laid out the details of our year.
 Well-meaning to get around to it, I have started to have requests from readers to detail our homeschool a bit more.
 I guess it’s time to let you know the nitty-gritty of our year.

 This post may include affiliate links.
 If you click and make a purchase based on my recommendation, I get a small remuneration at no extra expense to you.
 I only recommend things I use and believe to be a blessing.

 When I Plan Our Homeschool Year

 First off, I plan at a particularly odd time of year.
 I plan for our school year in April.
 Following the leading of the Holy Spirit led me to that a number of years ago.
 The fruit of that particular follow-the-leader has been evident in how He has superintended our years since.
 So for the time being, I will be sticking with April.

 Alright, so around the first week in April, we finish our first term for the calendar year.
 And we take a break – I’ll detail that directly.
 The much-needed break gives me plenty of opportunities to stack up all the resources slowly and evaluate their fit into our homeschool.
 I take about a month to plan my year.
 It is methodical, it is detailed, and it includes this planner.